Any woman who has been previously married.

 “My shift ends in five minutes.”
 Patti offered the papers to her.
 “I need you to sign the contract so I can hand it over to Emily on my way out.”
 Emily, the adoption coordinator, had set up a file on Shrimp and would facilitate the adoption process when the time came.

 Jenny shoved the personality profile into her black leather purse then grabbed a pen and scribbled her signature on the contract.
 “Here,” she said and shoved the document toward Patti, then thought better of it and snatched it back.
 “Wait, I need to fix something.”
-She crossed out Shrimp and wrote in “Princess in the ‘name’ field.
+She crossed out Shrimp in the ‘name’ field and wrote “Princess.”

 Patti took the contract and scanned the change.
 “Princess, huh?
 If anyone can convince her to live up to her new name, you certainly can.
 You have an amazing ability to communicate with animals.”